Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 - Origination fees.
-Most lenders charge an origination fees between 1% to 5% of the total loan.
+Many lenders charge an origination fees between 1% to 5% of the total loan amount.

 - Prepayment fees.
 Check the terms of your lenders.
-Some banks charge a fee for early repayment — if you break from their loan, they lose money from your interest.
+Some lenders charge a fee for early repayment — if you break from their loan, they lose money from your interest.

 - Underwriting fees.
 Underwriters review your application and the determine the terms of your loan.